ModestasBar/homeTask/README.md

 Task for job interview

-System start type - 'node app.js', System tests run script - 'npm test'.
+To start system type - 'node app.js', To run tests type script - 'npm test'.

 This project is built using node.js